conda-forge/conda-forge.github.io/docs/user/what-is-conda-forge.md

 # Why conda-forge as a software distribution?

-Conda-forge's mission is to make software easily distributable and usable by the world.
+Conda-forge's goal is to make software easily installable and usable by the world.

-conda-forge solves the problem of distributing scientific software properly and consistently for many applications and platforms.
+Conda-forge grew out of the intersection between Python and the scientific software ecosystem, not least because it solves many problems in this space that had not been solved elsewhere.
+Scientific computing is still a core constituency of conda-forge, but over the last 10+ years, the ecosystem has grown to encompass packages from essentially all programming languages, across all major platforms and architectures.
+See also [key issues in native Python packaging](https://pypackaging-native.github.io/#key-issues).

-conda-forge is much more than `python` and `conda`, and it covers much more than scientific software applications: conda-forge distributes the entire dependency chain for anyone to be able to run their projects.
+In other words, conda-forge is much more than `python` and `conda`: it distributes the entire dependency chain (including the compilers!) for pretty much anyone to be able to run their projects.

 ## Encompassing ecosystems across languages

-Projects use different languages, and language ecosystems do not exist in isolation: Python, C++, R, Fortran, and potentially assets (like model weights) live all together in end-users applications.

-conda-forge distributes all of them so that they can be used consistently altogether in end-users projects.
+Projects use different languages, and language ecosystems do not exist in isolation: Python, C++, R, Fortran, and potentially assets (like model weights) live all together in end-users applications, and conda-forge distributes all of them so that they can be used consistently altogether in end-users projects.

 :::info Benefits
 conda-forge provides a plethora of packages from different ecosystems, making sure they can be used all together.